Q. What is your typical process for working with a new customer?

-1) you have purchased over 100.00 of make up products and do not use more than 30% of them
+Issue: you have purchased over $100.00 of make up and do not use more than 30% of them

-solution: I show you how to create an inexpensive way to separate the 'looks' in a way that will allow you to keep close to you that which you love and easily find that which are simply 'glitz and gloss' and used occassionally
+Solution: You'll learn to create an easy way to separate the 'looks' that will allow you organize those everyday items/products you love and store or put away those products which are simply 'glitz and gloss' and used less frequently, only occassionally

-solution: in 2 elaborate sessions both lasting less than 30 min I show you both - day /nite looks
+solution: in 2 sessions I show you both day /nite looks

-solution: in 1 visit to either your favorite department store or one that I recommend we find 2 looks and generally spend under $100.00 on the bill for these items
+solution: we visit either your favorite department store or one that I recommend and we find 2 looks and generally spend under $100.00 for these items

 The answer to the 3 situations above all cost the client one visit fee of $45.00

-I have more elaborate scenarios such as a visit to the store then back to the clients home or studio where they're being photographed for a headshot, prom pic, sweet 16, quinceanera or pre-wedding shot - those visits have ranged from $45-125.00 I am very reasonable and work with ALL budgets - even pro-bono work if I know in advance the situation!
+I have more elaborate packages that can include a visit to the store then back to the clients home or studio where they're being photographed for a headshot, prom pic, sweet 16, quinceanera or pre-wedding shot - those visits have ranged from $45-125.00 I am very reasonable and work with ALL budgets - even pro-bono work if I know in advance of the situation!

 Q. How did you get started doing this type of work?

-A. I've been working in corporate America for 15 years, started my own business 5 years ago and have maintained the most fun part time job that ultimately may land me in a new profession, only time and God will tell
+A. I've been working in corporate America for 15 years, then started my own business 5 years ago and have maintained this fun part time job that I love!

 Q. What types of customers have you worked with?